 Involves soil surveys and analyses, and hydrology studies to improve soil fertility and drainage.

 Entails site-specific soil management and crop-cultivation techniques to ensure optimal crop management and planting densities, and fertiliser and herbicide usage on a block-by-block basis.

-mphasising the use of biological agents for controlling pests and diseases.
+Emphasises the use of biological and naturally occurring agents for controlling pests and diseases.

 Involves accurate data analysis using 2D and 3D maps derived from GPS and ground surveys, and the use of integrated software systems for improved visibility of relevant data across all subsidiaries, refineries and plantations, to aid better management decisions.